upleveled/sara-vieira-react-css/README.md

 Further Reading:

-- What's New in CSS? https://developer.chrome.com/blog/whats-new-css-ui-2023
+- What's New in CSS? (with "Scoped CSS") https://developer.chrome.com/blog/whats-new-css-ui-2023